cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

   - Once the PLG data structure is saved for a given dataset it can be visualised using plg_visualisation.py.
   - The parameters of the visualisation are contained in the inputs.py file.
   - All visualisations are produced using the matplotlib library.

-- # single_agent.py
-  - A script to generate data for the path of a single agent in the absence of BVs.
-  - This script will save a data matrix to the same location the PLG is stored.
-  - The columns of the data matrix are: x coord, y coord, heading angle.

 - # Default parameters and outputs
   - A set of parameters which produce a PLG for the Lankershim dataset have already been defined in inputs.py.
 The relevant raw data is included in the data/lankershim folder.
 The included data has already been cleaned using the data_cleaner.py script.
 Running plg_generation.py will then generate and save the PLG data structure for the configuration in inputs.py.
 The PLG output from this configuration is shown below: